Ziya-As/PostgreSQL/postgreSQL.md

 INNER JOIN transactions ON users.user_id = transactions.user_id;
 ```

 Typing the same table names for every column is tedious.
 PostgreSQL supports temporary names for tables in a query using table aliases: `table_name AS table_alias`.
 Since the `AS` keyword is optional, you can ignore it like this: `table_name table_alias`.
-Then, we use these table aliases to reference the column’s names from both tables.
+Then, we use these table aliases to reference the column names from both tables.

 ```sql
 SELECT username, email FROM users AS u